joeldodich/zubridge/README.md

 For Electron apps this is an awkward problem as you need access to the store in both the main and renderer processes.

-Zutron enables a single store workflow with Zustand in Electron apps, effectively simplifying the use of Zustand in this context by abstracting away the necessary IPC and dispatch management.
+zubridge-electron enables a single store workflow with Zustand in Electron apps, effectively simplifying the use of Zustand in this context by abstracting away the necessary IPC and dispatch management.

 ### Features